 |Phase Five (Throughout Year 1)||Now we move on to the “complex code”.
 Children learn more graphemes for the phonemes which they already know, plus different ways of pronouncing the graphemes they already know.|

 |Phase Six (Throughout Year 2 and beyond)||Working on spelling, including prefixes and suffixes, doubling and dropping letters etc|

 Teachers use ‘Cued Articulation’ in YR to help children link the ways letter sounds are formed with the sounds themselves.
 To ensure your child is pronouncing the letter sounds correctly we suggest you look at the You Tube video of Jane Passy showing how Cued Articulation is taught.
 ‘Phonics Play’, a website which provides interactive games for children, is also used to make phonics teaching more exciting across the school.
 As well as phonics we teach children how to read and spell ‘tricky words’ which are often the words we use most frequently and aren’t spelt as we would expect, for example the word ‘said’.

-Our core reading books are Big Cat- Letters and Sounds, we have many other books, both from a variety of reading schemes and ‘real’ books for children to read in school and at home.
+Our core reading books are Big Cat- Letters and Sounds, we have many other phonic books to support the children in learning to read.
 As well as 1:1 reading with an adult, children read in small groups with each child reading the same book.
 In this way school staff can teach a specific skill most effectively.
 We value the 1:1 time that parents can spend reading with their children, and we expect children to read a minimum of three times a week at home and ideally every day.

 Regular practising of handwriting throughout years one and two helps children to master the skill of cursive letter formation.
 Spellings are often practised at the same time as handwriting.